alifgiant/flutter-mvi-template/README.md

 ## Why this template

 Standard pattern for flutter let you code everything in the widget.
-This approach is easy to learn, but the more you learn you will notice "Separation of Concern (S.o.C)" is not the top priority of standard pattern.
-There are lot popular pattern in community such as BLoC, MVP, MVVM and MVI.
+This approach is easy to learn, but the more you learn you will notice "Separation of Concern (S.o.C)" is not the top priority of the standard pattern.
+There are a lot of popular pattern in community such as `BLoC`, `MVP`, `MVVM` and `MVI`.
 Personally i think MVI is the better way, so i wrote this template.

-In this template `setState(){...}` is replaced to `render()` and only available on `Action class`.
+In this template `setState((){...})` is replaced to `render()` and only available on `Action class`.
 So, just like before, every state change is triggering whole widget re-build, but it can only be accessed from action.
 The view can't trigger self re-build because it doesn't have state.

 Also, action doesn't have access to context, so if it need to do an action which need a `context` it will be injected by a service locator (`get_it` library).